 This report describes the insights of the American climatologist James Hansen from his trips to England, Germany, and Japan where he called for a moratorium on coal-fired power plants – unfortunately without success.

-My “Dear Chancellor” letter was translated to German and about to be published in a German paper, but, upon advice of John Schellnhuber, science adviser to the German government, I removed the letter from my web site and withheld it from publication in Germany, instead accepting an invitation to speak with the Minister of the Environment, Sigmar Gabriel.
+My “Dear Chancellor” letter was translated to German and about to be published in a German paper, but, upon the advice of John Schellnhuber, science adviser to the German government, I removed the letter from my web site and withheld it from publication in Germany, instead of accepting an invitation to speak with the Minister of the Environment, Sigmar Gabriel.
 That meeting occurred in June, with Schellnhuber and Stefan Rahmstorf in attendance.

 I am grateful for Minister Gabriel’s generosity with his time, and I have no doubt about his sincerity in dealing with climate change.
-However, we did not come to a common understanding about the implications of geophysical boundary conditions on fossil fuels.
-The stark policy implication of the data, I assert, is urgency for a moratorium on coal-fired power plants.
+However, we did not come to a common understanding of the implications of geophysical boundary conditions on fossil fuels.
+The stark policy implication of the data, I assert, is an urgency for a moratorium on coal-fired power plants.

 Recognition of these boundary conditions is of paramount importance.
 The Kyoto Protocol was doomed to failure because fossil fuel boundary conditions were not appreciated (see “Japan” below).
 Post-Kyoto approaches presently being considered are doomed for the same reason.

-Fig. 1. (a) carbon sources, and (b) CO2 scenarios if coal emissions are phased out linearly over 2010-2030 period; return below 350 ppm can be hastened via reforestation and carbon sequestration in soil, and further via capture of CO2 at gas-fired power plants.
+Fig. 1. (a) carbon sources, and (b) CO2 scenarios if coal emissions are phased out linearly over the 2010-2030 period; return below 350 ppm can be hastened via reforestation and carbon sequestration in soil, and further via capture of CO2 at gas-fired power plants.
 For details see References 1 and 2.

 In the discussion with Minister Gabriel, I returned several times to Fig. 1.
 We did not disagree about anything in that chart per se.
 Purple areas in Fig. 1a are emissions to date; reserves (blue) are uncertain.
 Expert opinion suggests that we are now close to “peak oil”, i.e., remaining oil is about as much as has been used already.
 Thus reserve estimates labeled IPCC probably are more realistic than those of EIA, the latter including large estimates for undiscovered reserves.

-However, if coal use continues or expands (as it is now, see below), CO2 will be headed to the 500-600 ppm range, or even higher if unconventional fossil fuels such as tar shale are developed.
+However, if coal use continues or expands (as it is now, sees below), CO2 will be headed to the 500-600 ppm range, or even higher if unconventional fossil fuels such as tar shale are developed.
 In this “Damn the consequences!
 Full speed ahead with all fossil fuels!” case (a.k.a., business-as-usual), we will hand our children a planet that has entered a long chaotic transient period with climate changes out of their control, as the planet heads inexorably toward an ice-free state.

 A critical fact is the long lifetime of CO2 emitted by fossil fuel burning.
 Half of a fossil fuel CO2 pulse disappears within 20-30 years, mostly into the ocean.
 However, much of the CO2, about one-fifth, is still in the air after 1000 years.
 Because of this long CO2 lifetime, we cannot solve the climate problem by slowing down emissions by 20% or 50% or even 80%.
 It does not matter much whether the CO2 is emitted this year, next year, or several years from now.
 Therefore, instead of a percent reduction in the rate of emissions, we must identify a portion of the fossil fuels that will be left in the ground, or captured upon emission and put back into the ground.

 Mr. Gabriel and I did not disagree about the fact that the dangerous level of CO2 is very low, indeed, at today’s 385 ppm CO2 is almost surely already into the dangerous zone.
 The issue concerns how to keep maximum CO2 close to 400 ppm, thus retaining the possibility to get CO2 back below 350 ppm in a reasonable time.
-I contend that readily available oil (the big pools, being tapped already) inevitably will be used, and this oil-CO2 will end up in the air, because it is used in vehicles, where CO2 cannot be captured.
+I contend that readily available oil (the big pools, being tapped already) inevitably will be used, and this oil-CO2 will end up in the air because it is used in vehicles, where CO2 cannot be captured.
 Arguing otherwise requires an assertion that Russia, Middle East countries, and others will be willing to leave their oil in the ground.

 Mr. Gabriel’s contention (echoed by Prime Minister Brown, see below) is that CO2 emission goals and a carbon cap-and-trade program will solve the problem, that a carbon cap can be tightened to yield the desired maximum atmospheric CO2.
 I reiterated several times that such contention implies that oil-producing countries can be convinced to leave their oil in the ground.
 We did not resolve this difference.
-In effect we agreed to disagree, as we were both trying to be cordial.
+In effect, we agreed to disagree, as we were both trying to be cordial.
 As we left, Mr. Gabriel asked whether I was going to see Chancellor Merkel.
 I had no such appointment, but I believe it is important that she look at this matter analytically.

 The fundamental issue is not widely appreciated, as shown by the fact that governments continue to talk about goals to reduce emission by 20%, 50%, 80% etc. No matter what number is chosen, this approach guarantees failure.
 It allows coal emissions to continue, new coal plants to be built and unconventional fossil fuels to be developed.
 “Success” in reaching a carbon emissions goal would not prevent readily available oil from being used – an emissions cap only slows the rate of oil use, with almost no impact on eventual climate change because of the long CO2 lifetime.